jeftegoes/DesignPatternsOverviewAndExamples/README.md

 - Build a Façade to provide a simplified API over a set of classes.
 - May with to (optionally) expose internal through the Façade.
 - May allow users to "Escalate" to use more complex APIs if they need to.

+# Duck Typing Mixins

+- The `IScalar<T>` mixin is a real-world mixin.
+- It's used in situations where you want a 'true' implementation of a Composite pattern, i.e., when you want composite objects and scalar object to be both enumerable.